dartlangfr/game-store-codelab/user-story-5.md

   - In `game-edit.html`, bind `game` fields to input values ([Hints](#hints))
     _When editing the game, the values should dynamically change in the games list below_
   - Check the DartEditor console when editing the rating.
 Fix the error ([Hints](#hints))
-4. Enjoy the powerful of databinding!
+4. Enjoy the powerful of data binding!
     ![x-game-edit](docs/img/x-game-edit.png)

 <a name="hints"></a>